+- If equipped with a hand pump on the fuel filter or fuel/water separator, work the hand pump until resistance is felt. - 2.
 Crank the engine for 30 seconds at a time, but no longer.
-Wait at least two minutes.
-The engine should start within four 30-second attempts.
+Before cranking the engine again, wait at least two minutes.
+The engine should start within six 30-second attempts.